- There is evidence of systematic mispricing in bond markets

-In the short term at least, bond issuers actually benefit from an overpriced issuance as long the underwriter absorbs the "loss" and takes on all of the unplaced bonds as inventory.
+In the short term at least, bond issuers actually benefit from an overpriced issuance as long as the underwriter absorbs the “loss” and takes on all of the unplaced bonds as inventory.
 Primary buyers, on the other hand, could be damaged by paying a higher price than a more transparent market would bear.

 Why do these distortions persist?

 Ostensibly, issuers who suspect dealers of underpricing can shop their business around to other underwriters.
 But if all of the major underwriters close ranks to underprice their issuances, issuers not only lose the ability to issue at a competitive rate—they lose any reference point for what an appropriately-priced issuance looks like.

 The incentives for the manipulations, and its perpetrators, are the same as in any other financial manipulation case in recent years.
 The system described above, in which a small bloc of elite banks both hold bonds and determine the price (through auction or direct placement) of those bonds, contains a built-in conflict of interest.
 These banks are incentivized to price away from the market when they can exploit the information asymmetry amongst themselves.